-1. National standards for access to pain management services must be met irrespective of whether the service is situated in the community or hospital setting.3

-2. Highly specialist pain management services must fulfil all the referral standards set out in the Highly Specialist Pain Management Service Specification.4
+- 1. National standards for access to pain management services must be met, irrespective of whether the service is situated in the community or in a hospital setting.4 - 2.
+Highly specialist pain management services must fulfil all the referral standards set out in the Highly Specialist Pain Management Service Specification.1

-1. All pain management services should fulfil the pain standards set out in national guidance documents, such as those published by NICE and FPM.

-People who should be referred to specialist pain services:

-2. People with chronic or recurrent pain not adequately managed in primary care.

-3. People where referral is recommended by national guidelines.

-4. People whose pain is causing significant distress or functional impairment.

-5. People with analgesic misuse problems or who are taking recreational drugs/alcohol for pain relief.
-It is recommended that referral in this context is in collaboration with addiction services.

-6. People with pain-related psychological and psychosocial problems (e.g. pain related fear, anxiety, reactive depression, functional impairment) that complicate their pain symptoms or rehabilitation.
+- 1. All pain management services should fulfil the pain standards set out in national guidance documents, such as those published by the National Institute for Health and Care Excellence and the Faculty of Pain Medicine. - 2.
+People who should be referred to specialist pain services: - i.
+People with chronic or recurrent pain not adequately manageddespite of primary care support. - ii.
+People where referral is recommended by national guidelines. - iii.
+People whose pain is causing significant distress or functional impairment. - iv.
+People with analgesic misuse problems or who are taking recreational drugs/alcohol for pain relief.
+It is recommended that referral in this context is in collaboration with addiction services. - v.
+People with pain-related psychological and psychosocial problems (e.g. pain-related fear, anxiety, reactive depression, functional impairment) that complicate their pain symptoms or rehabilitation.

-7. People requiring specific procedures as part of a pain management plan aimed at improving function and quality of life.

-8. Children and young people (under 18 years) with significant pain requiring referral to nationally recognised specialised services.

-9. People with cancer who may benefit from joint management with palliative care.

-10. 'Cancer survivors' i.e. people with cancer who have undergone treatment (e.g. surgery, chemotherapy or radiotherapy) but who have chronic pain.

-11. People not responding to specialist pain service input should be considered for onward referral to a highly specialist pain management centre or network.
+- vi.
+People requiring specific procedures as part of a pain management plan aimed at improving function and quality of life. - vii.
+Children and young people (under 18 years) with significant pain requiring referral to nationally recognised specialised services. - viii.
+People with cancer who may benefit from joint management with palliative care. - ix.
+'Cancer survivors'; that is, people with cancer who have undergone treatment (e.g. surgery, chemotherapy or radiotherapy) but who have chronic pain. - x.
+People not responding to specialist pain service input should be considered for onward referral to a highly specialist pain management centre or network.

 Pain is common within the community.
-Treatment and management should not be denied to people with pain or their families.5 Chronic pain conditions comprise 5 of the top 10 top-ranking conditions for years lived with disability in 2017.6
+Treatment and management should not be denied to people with pain or their families.5 Chronic pain conditions comprise 5 of the 10 top-ranking conditions for years lived with disability in 2017.6